Breaking Down Mum Rage: ADHD and Autism Insights

 How Mum Rage Lands on the People Around You

 The rage does not happen in isolation.
-It happens in front of children, partners, and sometimes extended family, and the impact on those relationships is one of the things that makes mum rage so painful to live with.
+It happens in front of children, partners, and sometimes extended family — and the impact on those relationships is one of the things that makes it so painful to live with.

-The interventions that work are divided into upstream and downstream categories.
+The interventions that work for neurodivergent mothers divide into upstream and downstream categories.
 Both matter.
 The upstream category matters more.

 Upstream: building the early-warning system

-If the rage arrives without warning because the warning signals are not being received, the most leveraged intervention is upstream, building interoceptive awareness so the body's signals become legible before the crisis point.
-Rather than trying to label emotions, the work is to scan the body and identify physical sensations: where there is tightness, where there is heat, where there is nothing.
+If the rage arrives without warning because the warning signals are not being received, the most leveraged intervention is upstream.
+You can do this by building interoceptive awareness so the body's signals become legible before the crisis point.
+Rather than trying to label emotions, the work is to scan the body and recognise physical sensations: where there is tightness, where there is heat, where there is nothing.
 Restoring the body–emotion link is what rebuilds the foundation for self-regulation.
 It takes time.
 It works.
-It makes what currently feels unmanageable manageable, not by removing the difficulty, but by catching it earlier.

-The Mum Rage Recovery Map and the Body Signal Tracker (releasing as the next free resource on this site) are both designed to support this upstream work specifically.
+The Recovery Map and the Body Signal Tracker are both designed to support this upstream work specifically.

 Environment modification before behaviour change

 Burnout is the result of too much stress and insufficient resources to cope with it.
-For mothers with ADHD or autism, the most effective initial intervention is rarely a new skill; it is reducing the load.
+For neurodivergent mothers, the most effective initial intervention is rarely a new skill; instead, the focus needs to be on reducing the load.
 Sensory load.
 Decision load.
 Social load.
 Reducing demands, simplifying routines, and protecting genuine recovery windows is structural work that reduces the frequency of the rage before any therapeutic work on the rage itself begins.
 Setting boundaries as an ADHD mother is the practical companion piece on this.

-• Reconnect with the coping strategies you used before motherhood.
-Many were stripped away by the early postpartum period.
-Some can come back, in adapted form.
+Reconnect with the strategies you used before motherhood.
+Many were stripped away by the period immediately after childbirth.
+Some can come back, in an adapted form.

 DBT components

-Dialectical Behaviour Therapy has solid evidence for emotional dysregulation in adult ADHD.
-Specifically useful for mum rage are chain analysis, which identifies the sequence of events, thoughts, and feelings leading up to an outburst, and opposite action, practising a pause before reacting, rather than allowing the urge to lash out to drive behaviour.
-These are concrete, teachable, and compatible with an ADHD or autistic brain when framed correctly.
+has solid evidence for emotional dysregulation in adult ADHD.
+Specifically useful for motherhood rage are chain analysis — recognising the sequence of events, thoughts, and feelings leading up to an outburst — and opposite action — practising a different response to help regulate the nervous system.
+These are concrete, teachable, and compatible with a neurodivergent brain when framed correctly.

 CBT — useful, with one caveat